mcchow/EbayStarRanking/README.md

 Designed database horizontal and vertical partitioning solution to solve Amazon’s fulfillment and order database latency and availability issue.

-Designed JSON message for each function in Amazon’s fulfillment availability issue.
+Designed JSON message for each function in to solve unreliable delivery and out of order messaging problem, keep track of service avalibility.

 # This project is aim to: